 - 7.12.
 From the village survey feedback, it was found that 69% of respondents want the BINDP to define and preserve the boundary of the village. - 7.13.
 Policy CS.15 of the Core Strategy identifies Bishop's Itchington as one of 5 Category 1 Local Service Villages.
 Over the plan period 2011-2031, Category 1 Local Service Villages will provide approximately 450 homes in total, of which no more than around 25% should be provided in any individual settlement.
 Bishop's Itchington would be expected to provide, at the 25% maximum threshold, 112.5 new dwellings (450 X 0.25) to support the Core Strategy's strategic policy of "balanced dispersal". - 7.14.
 Across the District, many of these 450 new homes in the Category 1 Local Service Villages have already been built or have planning permission.
 Table 3 details permissions granted since 2011 in Bishop's Itchington.
 These total 487 new dwellings.
-Bishop's Hill and The Willows developments are consistent with Core Strategy Policy AS.11 Large Rural Brownfield Sites and are not counted towards the target. - 7.15.
+Bishop's Hill and The Willows developments are consistent with Core Strategy Policy AS.11 Large Rural Brownfield Sites and are not counted towards the target.

+- 7.15.
 In total, 117 dwellings have been completed in the village and a further 370 approved against a Core Strategy indicative target of 112.5 new dwellings assuming the 25% maximum threshold. - 7.16.
 Since significantly more new homes have been built and are committed in Bishop's Itchington than required by the Core Strategy, it is not considered necessary to allocate any further land for housing development in the BINDP.
 The Core Strategy target has been significantly exceeded in Bishop's Itchington and the other Category 1 Local Service Villages.
-In addition, the emerging

-- Site Allocations Plan identifies reserve housing sites, BISH.A\ land north of Ladbroke Road (21 units), and BISH.B\ land north of Hambridge Road (24 units). - 7.17.
+In addition, the District Council will consider whether any reserve housing sites should be identified in the NDP area through the Site Allocations Plan. - 7.17.
 To help manage future housing development a Built-Up Area Boundary (BUAB) is put forward in the BINDP.
-This is the same as that put forward by Stratford District in the Site Allocations Plan (Figure 5) - 7.18.
+This is the same boundary following the same methodology as that proposed by Stratford-on-Avon District Council in the 2022 Site Allocations Plan. - 7.18.
 This includes all the main built-up areas in the village, and in preparing the NDP there has been no significant change or reason identified that necessitates a change in this boundary. - 7.19.
 Policy BINDP1 of the NDP, seeks to manage future housing development within the BUAB.
 Outside the BUAB, within the open countryside, development will be restricted to that consistent with Core Strategy Policy AS.10 Countryside and Villages.
 The Landscape Sensitivity Study for Local Service Villages identified the landscape adjoining the BUAB as high and high/medium sensitivity for new housing development (Appendix 2).